Adam Carroll joins us to discuss how to actually save thousands on your mortgage with home equity lines of credit.

 What Keeps Us In Debt

 It’s the way we bank and borrow.
 Taking out a 30 year mortgage is just SOP in the United States.
 Amortization is the process of paying off a debt, like a mortgage over time with regular payments.
-An amortization schedule is a table detailing each periodic payment on an that loan.
+An amortization schedule is a table detailing each periodic payment on that loan.

 We borrowed $80,000 to buy our home above.
 With a 30 year mortgage at 3.5%, you will pay $50,000 in interest when it’s all over!
 Your first mortgage payment will be $359, of that, $233 will go to pay the interest.
-It won’t be until year 19 than more of that payment is going to the principle than the interest.
+It won’t be until year 19 than more of that payment is going to the principle that the interest.

 Getting rid of that interest is the power of the HELOC strategy.
 It pays off a huge chunk of principle to offset the interest over the entire length of the loan.
-Think of a mortgage like a one way street; you can pay in but you can’t pull out.
-A HELOC is a two way street; you can pay in and pull out.
+Think of a mortgage like a one-way street; you can pay in but you can’t pull out.
+A HELOC is a two-way street; you can pay in and pull out.

 Adam has a $250,000 mortgage with 20% down.
 He started using this strategy in October 2012.
 He now owes less than $100,000 on the home and his savings to date on interest are $160,000!
 He started this by borrowing just $5,000.